-The other major aspect of a good gaming TV is lag time, which encompasses the interval between an image or button press registering on the console and the resulting change displaying on screen.
+Lag time: The other major aspect of a good gaming TV is lag time, which encompasses the interval between an image or button press registering on the console and the resulting change displaying on screen.
 Measured in milliseconds, we recommend sticking to less than 30 millisecond lag times for any gaming, but more competitive gamers will want to find sets with lag times shorter than 20 milliseconds for the best performance.

-Size is another element to consider.
+Screen size: Size is another element to consider.
 A larger TV will fill your field of vision, making for a more immersive gaming experience.
 Just don't go too big; you want to be able to clearly see everything on the screen.
 Our guide answers the old question: What size TV do I need?

-One additional point to consider is the physical design of the TV.
+Design: One additional point to consider is the physical design of the TV.
 The thinner the set's bezels, the more immersive gaming and picture will be.
 Port placement will also be a significant factor is you need to disconnect your game system with any regularity - some TVs have easily accessible connections, but others do not, and your own setup will vary depending upon whether or not you choose to wall-mount your TV.

-And don't skimp on smart features if you plan to use your new TV outside of gaming.
+Smart features: Don't skimp on smart features if you plan to use your new TV outside of gaming.
 Smart TVs let you use your favorite apps and streaming services, mirror content from your phone or tablet, and provide a blend of online and over-the-air options for cord-cutters.

 How we test the best gaming TVs